What is going on in the beef talks?

 Some contend changes will benefit the dairy sector rather than suckler cattle kept especially for the production of beef.

-Since then individual farmers have resumed protests outside some plants while BPM leaders remain under threat of injunction by MII if they organise pickets outside plants.
+Since then individual farmers have resumed protests outside some plants while Beef Plan Movement leaders remain under threat of injunction if they organise pickets outside plants.

 Who are Beef Plan Movement?

-It is a grassroots organisation made up of beef farmers all over the country, who describe themselves as a volunteer group seeking to bring transparency to the Irish beef sector “to address power, money and greed” issues along the supply chain, and demanding measures to enable them operate viably.
+It is a grassroots organisation made up of beef farmers all over the country.
+They describe themselves as a volunteer group seeking to bring transparency to the Irish beef sector, “to address power, money and greed” issues along the supply chain and demand measures to enable them operate viably.

 Many of the group are small or part-time farmers running operations at a loss.
 Their pickets outside meat plants earlier this summer prompted Minister for Agriculture Michael Creed to convene the talks.